AbigailAdam/abigailadam.github.io/contents/home.md

 </div>

 #### About Me
-Hello!
 My name is Abigail Adam and I am a 3rd year student studying Engineering Physics at the University of British Columbia.

 #### Education
 Bachelors of Applied Science in Engineering Physics, Minor in Physics, University of British Columbia, 2023-2028.